sigglug-illinois/acm-glug-cloud/progress.md

 # 2022-12-07

-- Present: Sam, Russel, Nathan, Benjamin, Liam, Quan, Orbital
+- Present: Sam, Russel, Nathan, Benjamin, Liam, Quan, Sun, Orbital
 - We added more harddrive details and serial numbers to the [inventory doc](https://docs.google.com/spreadsheets/d/1Mex7f6qN9uSypg3oOCucHvvdE0HO6KnUJdlAhtJ2QbY).
 - We successfully booted hydroegn (see the inventory doc) to a live image, but there is no network.
 - We think that the previous "waiting for iPXE" was due to using a PXE image, but the network was not up.